Esat-cpu/C_shell/README.md

 # C_shell

-A simple shell that is written in C.
+A simple Linux shell that is written in C.

 ---